 NOTE Procedure is an abstract concept that is then further specialized in the various procedure types defined in this document.
 All share the commonality of describing a defined series of steps to a specific purpose.

-The term process that was used in ISO 19156:2011 has been purposely dropped in this version to avoid unnecessary confusion between the terms procedure and process.
+The term process that was used in ISO 19156:2011 was purposely dropped in this version to avoid unnecessary confusion between the terms procedure and process.

 ObservingProcedure